Marc Rebillet: Live performances

-His first live shows took place in 2017 in bars in his native Dallas, Texas.
-He subsequently moved to New York to further develop his music career.
-Describing how his online presence quickly increased his fanbase, Rebillet told an interviewer:It happened very, very quickly...the whole online thing just took off in this very aggressive way.
-Like, people around the world just started sharing my stuff on Facebook primarily, and my audience on Facebook went from 7,000 or 10,000 followers to, within a week or two, 50,000.
-Then it was 100,000.
-And it just kept climbing!
-And with that spike came all of these booking requests from all over the world that I really had no clue how to deal with or what to do with.
+His first live shows took place in 2017 in bars in Dallas.
+He then moved to New York City to further develop his music career.
+Talking about how his online presence quickly increased his fanbase, Rebillet told an interviewer from Central Track:It happened very, very quickly... the whole online thing just took off in this very aggressive way... people around the world just started sharing my stuff on Facebook primarily, and my audience on Facebook went from 7,000 or 10,000 followers to, within a week or two, 50,000.
+Then it was 100,000... it just kept climbing!... with that spike came all of these booking requests from all over the world that I really had no clue how to deal with or what to do with.

 Starting in 2019, Rebillet has performed on tours in the United States and Europe, and ticket sales have become his primary source of revenue.
 Rebillet's live shows are energetic, interactive, and almost entirely improvised, with very little material being repeated from show to show.
-Explaining his approach to performance, Rebillet said, "I think up a couple of ideas, make some observations through the day, think of something that’s germane to the crowd I’m playing to, I use those things as seedlings for song ideas."
-The Dublin Gazette called Rebillet "a man who’s thoughtful far beyond his output.
+Explaining his approach to performance, Rebillet said, "I think up a couple of ideas, make some observations through the day, think of something that's germane to the crowd I'm playing to, I use those things as seedlings for song ideas."
+The Dublin Gazette called Rebillet "a man who's thoughtful far beyond his output.
 A considered artist, having fun."
-The Irish Examiner called Rebillet a "DJ/comedian/one-person emotional meltdown" and called his live performance "unnerving and very engaging".
+The Irish Examiner said Rebillet is a "DJ/comedian/one-person emotional meltdown" and called his live performance "unnerving and very engaging".
 Tyler Hicks of the Dallas Observer said that "few performers can match the zealous intensity".

-In 2021, Rebillet embarked on the "Third Dose" tour, which included major American music festivals, such as Bonnaroo, Austin City Limits Music Festival and Lollapalooza.
+In 2021, Rebillet embarked on the "Third Dose" tour, which included the major American music festivals Bonnaroo, Austin City Limits Music Festival, and Lollapalooza.

+In April 2023, Rebillet performed at the Coachella Festival in Indio, California.
+In the summer of the same year, he began "We Outside," a series of live streamed performances in unannounced public places across New York City, like Union Square in Manhattan and McCarren Park in Brooklyn.

+On February 11, 2024, Rebillet made his TV debut during a special football-themed episode of CBS panel show After Midnight, which aired on Super Bowl Sunday after the network's coverage of Super Bowl LVIII.
+In April 2024, Rebillet performed again at the Coachella Music and Arts Festival, this time at the Do Lab stage.
+On May 14, Rebillet performed at Google I/O 2024 while making use of MusicFX, a Google generative AI music creation product.
+On July 6, 2024, Rebillet was at the Rock Werchter Festival in Werchter, Belgium.
+He performed at the KluB C stage at the festival.